-BASED IN Ghana, Africa, Derek Amoah Asare, also known as Drvmroll, is a music producer who has been making beats since 2010.
-His career was launched after rapper, and fellow Ghanian, Sarkodie released a song called “Oluwa is Involved” in 2014.
+Based in Ghana, Africa, Derek Amoah Asare, also known as DRVMROLL, is a music producer who has been making beats since 2010.
+His career was launched after the rapper and fellow Ghanian, Sarkodie, released a song called “Oluwa is Involved” in 2014.
 His songs blend the sonics of different genres, giving him a mature sound.
 He’s always looking to grow and collaborate with songwriters and artists of different genres on new projects.

 Can't recall really.
-Was probably for myself though because I started out as an artist before taking on beat making/production.
-However, first song I produced that got nationwide airplay, and put me on the map, was by Ghanaian hip-hop artist Sarkodie titled ‘Oluwa Is Involved’.
+Was probably me though, because I started out as an artist before taking on beat making/production.
+However, the first song I produced that got nationwide airplay, and put me on the map, was by Ghanaian hip-hop artist Sarkodie titled "Oluwa Is Involved."
 A work colleague, in a studio I used to work in, always believed in my sound and production ability.
-He somehow got ahold of the artists personal email and sent him a bunch of my beats.
+He somehow got ahold of the artist's personal email and sent him a bunch of my beats.
 The artist got back to us a week later and said he wanted to meet.
 He released the record the very next day.
 Other top artists from there followed not long after.
 Ice Prince, EL, Manifest, J.Town, Jayso.
 Just to name a few.

 My MSI laptop and my RME babyface pro are all I have now, so they're really my favorite pieces of gear at the moment.
 Unless I’m counting my Moshi earphones (yes not headphones, earphones lol) purchased from the apple store.
-I mainly work "in the box" (i.e sole use of softwares for my music production) so I barely use any other third party gear.
+I mainly work "in the box" (i.e sole use of software for my music production) so I barely use any other third-party gear.
 I believe all one needs is creativity to make good music.
-I do invest in industry standard softwares and plugins to aid my process of course.
+I do invest in industry-standard software and plugins to aid my process of course.

 I think I first stumbled on a Songtrust ad on Facebook.
 I probably paid no mind as I didn’t know what it was.
 I was already on the road to learning how royalties and PRO's worked and got to know PRO's can only do so much for claiming royalties and how having Publishing Administration helped.
-So I did some research and three names that kept coming up was Tunecore, Cd Baby and Songtrust.
+So I did some research and three names that kept coming up were Tunecore, CD Baby, and Songtrust.

 I am currently working on a few new projects, definitely lots of new music.
 I had my career on hold for about a year so I plan on leaving nothing to chance.
 There’s a ton of artists I have worked with that I'd want people to check out.
 Theres Haywaya, Worlasi, Boaz Twumasi and Bryan The Mensah, just to name a few.
 All indie artists and none mainstream, but great acts.